How to Calculate Leverage (Gearing) and Margin

 Example:

-We shall us this example to explain what this is?
-If your broker gives you leverage of 100:1 (this is the best option to choose as the maximum for any account)
+We will use this example to explain what this is?
+If your broker gives you leverage of 100:1 (this is best option to select as a maximum for any account)

-This means you borrow 100 dollars for every dollar you have in your forex account.
+This means you borrow $100 for every one dollar you have in your trading account.

-To put in another way your broker gives you 100 dollars for every 1 dollar in your account.
-This is what is known as leverage, also known as gearing.
+To put in another way your broker gives you $100 dollars for each one dollar in your account.
+This is what is referred to as leverage, also known as gearing.

-This means if you open an account with $10,000 and your leveraging is 100:1, then your get $100 for every $1 you have, the total amount you will control is:
+This means if you open an account with $10,000 and your leveraging is 100:1, then you will get $100 for every $1 dollars you which you have, the total amount that you'll control is:

 Then if you have 10,000 you will get a total of: